Understanding Home Warranty Payout Limits

 Do home warranties pay replacement cost or depreciated value?

-Most home warranties pay based on actual cash value (ACV), which accounts for depreciation based on the item's age and condition — not what it costs to buy a new equivalent today.
+Most home warranties pay based on actual cash value (ACV), which accounts for depreciation based on the item's age and condition, not what it costs to buy a new equivalent today.
 This means an older appliance may yield a very small payout despite having a high replacement cost.
 Some premium plans and providers offer replacement-cost-based payouts, but these are less common.
 Always check the contract language for terms like "actual cash value" or "fair market value."

 What is an annual aggregate limit in a home warranty?

 An annual aggregate limit is the maximum total dollar amount a home warranty provider will pay out across all claims during a single policy year.
 Once this ceiling is reached, no additional claims are covered until the policy renews.
 For example, if your aggregate limit is $10,000 and you've already filed claims totaling $9,500, a new $2,000 repair would only receive $500 in coverage.
-Premium plans from companies like American Home Shield can offer aggregate limits up to $50,000.
+Premium plans from companies like American Home Shield offer aggregate limits up to $50,000.

-First American Home Warranty is widely considered the best for high or unlimited payout limits, as it places no caps on HVAC, electrical, or plumbing repairs for most plans.
-American Home Shield offers up to $5,000 for HVAC and a $50,000 annual aggregate, making it one of the strongest options for comprehensive coverage.
-Old Republic Home Protection also stands out with HVAC caps up to $6,500 and no limit on electrical system coverage.
+First American Home Warranty is widely considered the best for high or unlimited payout limits, as it places no total dollar limit on most covered system repairs.
+American Home Shield offers $5,000 per HVAC system, up to $4,000 per appliance on ShieldPlatinum, and a $50,000 annual aggregate.
+Old Republic Home Protection tops the per-system HVAC category with caps of $6,500 each for heating and cooling.
 The right choice depends on your home's specific systems and your risk profile.